cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Aetherstream Leopard

-Equivalent cards to Aetherstream Leopard (green, 3-mana, creature with an ability triggered by energy or combat):
+Equivalent cards to Aetherstream Leopard (Green creature with vehicle synergy and potential energy use):

-• Longtusk Cub (gets counters with energy use)
+• Longtusk Cub (green, energy, grows with attack)

 Results: